samritigupta/SpringCoreFundamentals/README.md

  - package com.springcorefunctionality.javaAnnotationQualifier -> When using Autowired if multiple implementaion of service exist.
 We can use Qualifier to pick the implementation
  - package com.springcorefunctionality.javaNoXML -> Demonsrates, We can configure IOC and DI without using XML, totally java code.
 Its done using @Bean.

+ # Build And Run
+ - Download the project
+ - Run mvn clean build
+ - Each module has main method defined.
+Right click and 'Run as Java Application'